Factbox - Key Golden Globe Award television nominations

-BEVERLY HILLS, California The Hollywood Foreign Press Association on Thursday announced nominations for the 71st Golden Globe Awards.
+BEVERLY HILLS The Hollywood Foreign Press Association on Thursday announced nominations for the 72nd Golden Globe Awards.

 BEST DRAMA SERIES